hanksuu/Realtek-ameba-z2-aws-expresslink-eval/README.md

 You may also need the following items:
 - MicroUSB cable such as [this](https://www.amazon.com/AmazonBasics-Male-Micro-Cable-Black/dp/B0711PVX6Z/).
 - USB TTL converter such as [this one](https://www.amazon.com/Adapter-Serial-Converter-Development-Projects/dp/B075N82CDL/).
+- Female to female jumpers such as [this](https://www.amazon.com/Elegoo-EL-CP-004-Multicolored-Breadboard-arduino/dp/B01EV70C78).

 ## 3.4 3rd Party purchasable items